open-horizon/devops/mgmt-hub/README.md

 ### <a id=try-sdo></a> Try Out SDO

 [Intel's SDO](https://software.intel.com/en-us/secure-device-onboard) (Secure Device Onboard) technology can configure an edge device and register it with a Horizon instance automatically.
-Although this is not really necessary in this all-in-1 environment (because the agent has already been registered), you can easily try out SDO to see it working.
+Although this is not really necessary in this all-in-one environment (because the agent has already been registered), you can easily try out SDO to see it working.

-**Note:** SDO is currently only supported in this all-in-1 environment on Ubuntu.
+**Note:** SDO is currently only supported in this all-in-one environment on Ubuntu.

 Export these environment variables: